flamego/flamego.dev/docs/routing.md

 Every request goes through the routing in order to reach its handlers, that is how important the routing is to be ergonomic.
 Flamego spends great amount of effort on designing and implementing the routing capability and future extensibility to ensure your developer happiness.

-In Flamego, a route is an HTTP method paired with a URL-matching pattern, and each route takes a chain of handlers.
+In Flamego, a route is an HTTP method paired with a URL-matching pattern, and each route takes _a chain of handlers_.

 Below are the helpers to register routes for each HTTP method: